LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/future-developments.md

 ## Authentication Improvements

+- [ ] **Form Validation: Check for Existing Email:** In the "Create Persona" form, implement a validation check that queries the database in real-time (with debouncing) to ensure the entered email does not already exist before allowing the form to be submitted.

 ### Server-Side Auth Protection
 - [ ] Implement proper Supabase SSR auth helpers in middleware
   - Move auth protection back to middleware using server-side session validation